Enrollment limited to 28 students

 Please request supply list

-Each evening will be comprised of a short pose session and the performance of a choreographed dance directed by Aprile (modern) and Lenzu (ballet), respectively.
-Short poses will be reflective of dance movements performed during choreography.
+The evening will be comprised of short pose sessions and Classical Ballet.
 Participants will be encouraged to free sketch the dancers in motion throughout the evening, including during their warm-up time prior to the official start of the workshop.
 Varriano will be on hand to critique and guide individual artists as they work.

 John A. Varriano is a representational painter.
 He has exhibited extensively and has won numerous awards, including Best in Show at the UCJF’s Annual Fall for Art Show, 2010 and the National Art League’s Annual Exhibit, 2011, the Sanford Grumbacher Gold Medal, the Alfred and Mary Crimi Award, and the Guilia Palermo Award at the Audubon Artists Exhibit, NY.
 In 2006 he was one of 20 artist invited to paint the landscape at the Forbes Trinchera Ranch in Colorado.